List of Metal Church members: History

-1980–1995
+1980–1994

 Kurdt Vanderhoof formed the first incarnation of Metal Church while living in San Francisco in 1980.
 The original lineup included vocalist Billy McKay and drummer Rick Wagner, both of whom were members of Sinister Savage (later Griffin), who remained for around "two to three months".
 Vanderhoof, McKay and Wagner were initially joined by lead guitarist Rick "Chief" Condrin and bassist Steve Hott.
 After McKay and Wagner both returned to Griffin later in the year, Ed Bull took over on vocals and Aaron Zimpel joined on drums, however Bull left shortly thereafter due to "tensions" with Condrin.
 While still in San Francisco, the quartet of Vanderhoof, Condrin, Hott and Zimpel recorded the first Metal Church demo, an instrumental four-track called Red Skies, in 1981.

 Later in 1981, Vanderhoof moved to Aberdeen and formed a new version of Metal Church under the name Shrapnel.
 The initial lineup included vocalist Mike Murphy, lead guitarist Craig Wells, bassist Duke Erickson and drummer Tom Weber, although Murphy left before the recording of the band's next demo, 1982's Hitman.
 Shortly after, David Wayne replaced Murphy and Kirk Arrington took over from the outgoing Weber; the new lineup released Four Hymns and an untitled third demo in 1983.
 Shrapnel was also renamed Metal Church in 1983.
 In 1984, Metal Church released its self-titled debut album on independent label Ground Zero, which leads to Elektra Records signing the group in 1985.
 The band's major label debut The Dark followed in September 1986.

-Mike Howe replaced David Wayne in 1988, remaining until their 1995 breakup.
+Mike Howe replaced David Wayne in late 1987, remaining until their 1994 breakup.
 He later rejoined in 2015.

 After the recording of The Dark, founding member Kurdt Vanderhoof stepped down from the band's lineup, although he would continue to write material and occasionally feature on future recordings.
-He was replaced initially on tour by Mark Baker, before John Marshall took over on a more permanent basis.
-The new lineup toured throughout 1987 and early 1988, before Wayne left in the summer and initially joined a group called Intrinsic, before forming his own group Reverend later in the year.
+He was replaced initially on tour by Mark Baker in May 1987, before John Marshall took over on a more permanent basis in August 1987.
+Around November 22, 1987, Wayne was fired due to substance abuse and creative differences with Kurdt Vanderhoof.
+Wayne would later go on to form his own group Reverend in 1989.
 Mike Howe, formerly of Heretic, took Wayne's place as frontman of Metal Church.
 Howe, Wells, Marshall, Erickson and Arrington released Blessing in Disguise in 1989, The Human Factor in 1991 and Hanging in the Balance in 1993.
-The band broke up in 1995 due to various "internal conflicts".
+The band broke up in 1994 due to various "internal conflicts".